Chapter 1: Show's Over.

 Jerrica has a bad night, Rio has a better one.
 Eric enables a terrible decision.

 It was a nice night, at least in terms of weather.
 The niceness of the night otherwise had yet to be determined.
 So far, it was lonely.
 Jerrica had known Rio would be busy.
-He was Crystalyna’s manager and Silverlane was her first really big performance.
+He was Crystalina’s manager and Silverlane was her first really big performance.
 He was very dedicated to making sure she’d have a good night.
-Officially, Rio was Jerrica’s date for the night, but Crystalyna had asked him to walk with her past the cameras.
+Officially, Rio was Jerrica’s date for the night, but Crystalina had asked him to walk with her past the cameras.
 Jerrica would have felt guilty for not going along with it.
-But now, sitting next to his empty seat at their table while Rio was still backstage with Crystalyna, she was annoyed.
+But now, sitting next to his empty seat at their table while Rio was still backstage with Crystalina, she was annoyed.

 ‘She doesn’t even go on until after the entrees,’ Jerrica thought, bitterly.